-Over the next year, the fatigue reporting practice of pilots is set to become critically important.
-This is principally due to the effect of "Performance Based Regulation" (PBR).
+The fatigue reporting practice of pilots has become critically important.
+This is principally due to the effect of "Performance Based Regulations" (PBR).
 EASA and the National Aviation Authorities (NAAs) have the intention to rely increasingly on this approach, which in essence allows the Operator greater freedom to manage safety as they wish, provided they can produce the evidence to support what they are doing.
 FRMS is just one type of PBR and in FRMS "the evidence (or data)" is mostly the fatigue reports from the pilots.
-A new EU Occurrence Reporting Regulation will be applied in Belgium from 15 November 2015.
+A new EU Occurrence Reporting Regulation came into force in Belgium on 15 November 2015.
 This regulation has the ambition of strengthening 'just culture' arrangements.
 However, because the provisions are somewhat ambiguous, as indeed is the concept of 'just culture', it really only represents a small move in the right direction.